The Certificate in Coaching is a programme in partnership with the Institute of Training and Occupational Learning

 Certificate in Coaching – Objectives and Outcomes

 The Certificate in Coaching is a very pragmatic programme.
-You will learn a ranger of tools such as GROW, STAR and ABC.
+During the programme, you will learn a ranger of tools such as GROW, STAR and ABC.
 You can then apply them in live coaching situations and you will learn by doing.

 You will find yourself some volunteer clients and you can develop your skills by carrying out real coaching sessions with them.
 Your volunteers can be friends, family or colleagues at work.
 They are helping you achieve your Certificate in Coaching.

-The programme facilitator will give you feedback and will coach you towards becoming a fully qualified professional coach.
+The whole programme is available to you online and your programme support facilitator will give you feedback and will help you towards becoming a fully qualified professional coach.

 This qualification will enable you to gain entry into the Institute of Training and Occupational Learning as a full Member and you will be able to use the letters MITOL (Member of the Institute of Training and Occupational Learning) after your name.